cmaureir/progra-alma/lectures/session3/lecture12.rst

     >>> 'worm' in legs
     False

-To know if a key *is not* in the dictionary, is possible to use the ``not in`` statement::
+To know if a key *is not* in the dictionary, it is possible to use the ``not in`` statement::

     >>> 'worm' not in legs